 - 2005 to 2006 North-South Rail Corridor Study, Department of Transport and Regional Services.

-- 2008 to 2010 Melbourne-Brisbane Inland Rail Alignment Study, Department of Infrastructure and Regional Development, and Local Government.
+- 2008 to 2010 Melbourne-Brisbane Inland Rail Alignment Study, Department of Infrastructure, Regional Development and Cities, and Local Government.

 - 2015 MBIR—Engineering and Technical Services Alignment Refinement Report, ARTC.

 - 2015 MBIR Options Analysis Project, Department of Transport and Main Roads.

 Alternative alignments through the state forest, west of the Base Case corridor, were examined by ARTC at a high level.
 The furthest west alignments possible were examined, including a route along the power line easement through Bringalily State Forest, joining to the Cecil Plains rail line.